t-reppert/simple_backbone_php_ajax_example/README.md

 This was used to further understanding of Backbone as well as to implement a simple feature in an existing (much larger) Backbone application.

-License

-This project is licensed under the MIT License - see the LICENSE.md file for details